 The motor has 30 memory locations.
 A location can either memorise a single transmitter (in Mode I) or a single button (in Mode II) or a single wireless climate sensor (up to 5 sensors).

-4.6 - Programming multiple motors with a single channel transmitter (only applicable when the motor is configured for ONE-WAY communications)
+4.5 - Programming multiple motors with a single channel transmitter

 In such cases, to avoid the need to disconnect all motors you do not wish to program, proceed as follows: